catka/m2gi-mobile/README.md

 #### Guard

 Unauthenticated users cannot access pages other than login.
-The authguard service canActivate method is run on all other routes to check this.
+The authguard service (src/app/guard/auth-guard.guard.ts) canActivate method is run on all other routes to check this (see src/app/app-routing.module.ts).

 ### Internationalization

+Internationalization allows for people that use different languages to navigate throughout the application easily.
+English and French translations have been setup in this application (although other languages can easily be added).

-<b>@ngx-translate/core and @ngx-translate/http-loader</b> used to allow for multiple languages.
-Translations are stored in the assets/i18n folder.
+<b>@ngx-translate/core and @ngx-translate/http-loader</b> have been used for setting up multiple language support.
+Translations for each language are stored in json files contained within the assets/i18n folder (e.g. en.json).

 The user can change the application language in the account settings page and is stored in firebase under the accountInfo document associated with their uid.

+Usage of translation keys in the code (parameters can also be passed into the translation):

-+ Get translated text in typescript: this.translate.instant('translate_key', parametersJsonArray);
++ Get translated text in typescript: this.translate.instant('translate_key', {paramName: paramValue});
 + Get translate in html: {{ "translate_key" | translate }}
-+ Or with key {{'login_form.options.login_with' | translate:{'keyName': 'KeyValue'} }}
++ Or with parameter(s) {{'login_form.options.login_with' | translate:{'paramName': 'paramValue'} }}

+An example of this can be found in the login.page.ts where an alert is shown on login success, passing in the username to be shown in the alert:
++ Lines 55 & 75 in src/app/pages/login/login.page.ts
++ Using the translation in line 106 in src/assets/i18n/en.json or src/assets/i18n/fr.json

 ### Firebase Firestorage of images for user profile pictures + camera

+Adding a profile picture is another way for other users to identify another.
+It also adds to the asthetics and personalisation of the application.

 Within the account settings page a user can upload a profile picture from file or with the devices camera.
-This image is saved in Firebase (note that the on Google authentication the image is set to the default Google profile picture on first connection).
+This image is saved in Firebase (note that on Google authentication the image is set to the default Google profile picture on first connection).

 The <b>@ionic/pwa-elements</b> plugin has been included in order to use the camera when in the web environment.